aaronsaray/aaronsaray.com/_posts/2016-03-10-cc3-array-key-accuracy.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 3: Array Key Accuracy

 Bugs in code suck.
 It's bad enough when you misspell a function or forget a semi-colon.
 That's embarrassing and annoying.
 But what's worse is when you write code that seems to work fine, is syntactically correct, yet still has a bug.
 You know you did it right, but somehow it's also wrong.
 That's not good.
 That makes me paranoid and second guess the rest of my work.
 That doesn't help me be a Confident Coder at all.

+### Episode 3: Array Key Accuracy

 #### Enter the Array
 One of the areas that I've seen this happen before is with array key and values.
 Things can be written in proper PHP, but the actual execution fails.
 And by fails, I don't mean provides a cool fatal error message or exception.
 I just mean it didn't run the proper process or the assumed value of a calculation was different.